cs3org/OCM-API/IETF-OCM-IP.md

 Without the Code Flow, the only credential is the long-lived `sharedSecret` itself, which the Receiving Server presents directly on the front channel.
-The Protocol Server cannot verify it on its own: the secret is deliberately never replicated to it.
-A Protocol Server MUST NOT accept any front-channel credential other than a verifiable access token or a credential validated through Token Introspection (or, for SSH, the public-key mechanism of [OCM]).
+The Protocol Server cannot validate it on its own.
+A Protocol Server MUST NOT accept a front-channel credential other than a verifiable access token or a credential validated through Token Introspection, except for the SSH public-key mechanism of [OCM].

+Successful introspection authorizes the Protocol Server to rely on the credential until the `exp` horizon of the introspection response.
+This includes using the credential for another protocol entry of the same Share as described under Secret Handling.

 Introspected Integration therefore reintroduces, deliberately and only for compatibility, the per-request coupling to the OCM Server that the